The Ives Manufacturing Company was an American toy manufacturer from 1868 to 1932. It was founded

 and that it was the primary reason Lionel bought the company.
 It would remain present in Lionel trains

 for more than 50 years.

 The Ives name is owned by Lionel LLC.
-Ives is not produced today except
+Ives products are not produced regularly today except

 occasional reproductions by licensed third parties.
-In the 1970's, Williams Trains
+Because of the popularity of the original items with collectors

 issued a reproduction of the Ives Model #3245L Cascade electric bi-polar locomotive from